This guide provides information, tools and tips on identifying and avoiding misinformation, disinformation and propaganda.

 Evaluating News Sources

 Currency: Is this a recent article?
-Many articles shared on social media are older articles that may relate to current events.
+Does the date affect the content or context?
+Some articles shared on social media can be older articles that may relate to current events, but not have current or accurate information.
 If the article is not recent, the claims may no longer be relevant or have been proven wrong.

 Relevance: Is the article relevant?
+It is useful?
+Does it fill your information need?
 While some articles may appear to be addressing a current topic, you must read past the headline and determine the relevancy of the content for your purposes.
+Be aware of click bait.

-Accuracy: Is this article from an unbiased source?
-Can the content be verified by multiple sources?
-If it appears in only one publication with no links to sources, it is very likely to be inaccurate.
+Accuracy: Can the content be verified by multiple sources?
+Is it factual?
+Are you aware of and do you understand the sources biases?
+Be skeptical of articles only appearing in one place that you are unable to confirm.
+What is the original source of the story?
 This is particularly important with images that are shared widely across social media.

 Purpose: Does this article provoke an emotional response?
 The intent of a valid news sources is to inform.
 While an emotional response to specific information is to be expected, inaccurate news articles are often written for the sole purpose of provoking anger, outrage, fear, happiness, excitement or confirmation of ones' own beliefs.

-Developed by: Meriam Library, California State University http://www.csuchico.edu/lins/handouts/eval_websites.pdf
+Adapted from : Meriam Library, California State University https://library.csuchico.edu/sites/default/files/craap-test.pdf

 It is vital to understand the types of fake news that exist in order to understand and combat them.